commercetools Named a Visionary in Gartner Magic Quadrant for Digital Commerce

 Identifying a need for enterprises for a more nimble, flexible commerce solution, commercetools pioneered the use of microservices for commerce.
 The only true microservice-based enterprise platform on the market, commercetools allows nearly hourly releases; significantly improving a company's ability to compete.
 The commercetools platform is an API-first, cloud native application for enterprise that enables brands to quickly add commerce to channels and devices beyond traditional web shops. commercetools customers can add commerce to mobile apps, online games, AR/VR and social media channels as well as any internet-connected device like kiosks, wristbands, or automobiles. commercetools believes this year's Magic Quadrant report is especially critical in helping organizations navigate the dramatic changes taking place in commerce and the enterprise architectures supporting it.

-A complimentary copy of the Gartner 2018 Magic Quadrant for Digital Commerce report is available on the company's website here.
+A complimentary copy of the Gartner 2018 Magic Quadrant for Digital Commerce report is available upon request: https://ok.commercetools.com/gartner-magic-quadrant-2018

 Gartner does not endorse any vendor, product or service depicted in its research publications, and does not advise technology users to select only those vendors with the highest ratings or other designation.
 Gartner research publications consist of the opinions of Gartner's research organization and should not be construed as statements of fact.
 Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.